-- Verapamil - is very negatively inotropic, and impairs atrioventricular conduction, so slowing heart rate and lowering blood pressure.
+- Verapamil - is very negatively inotropic.
+However, it also impairs atrioventricular conduction, so slowing heart rate and lowering blood pressure.
 As a consequence, it is used for angina, hypertension and supraventricular tachycardias (SVTs) but can also precipitate heart failure, cause hypotension, exacerbate conduction disorders and is contra-indicated with beta-blockers.
 It is a 'rate-limiting' CCB.

 These are intermediate between the above two and have both cardio-depressant and vasodilatory effects.
 Examples include: